Airtable/blocks/docs/building_api_docs.md

 The file will be updated with the latest docs.

+-   Find and fix all the compound links.
+The link descriptions will have the form `Base#getCollaboratorByIdIfExists`.

 -   Now follow the instructions for updating the Gatsby docs.

 ## Step 2: Build the api.mdx docs (for Gatsby)